 High-efficiency furnaces can drain off several gallons of water every day.
 If the drain lines aren’t clear and open, the furnace will shut down.

-7. Check Vents for Blockage
+7. Assess Vents for Blockage

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
-During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of concern.
-They can identify failing parts in need of replacement before they become a bigger problem.
-A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC equipment will be distributing clean air through a clean air filter.
+During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of wear and tear.
+They can identify failing parts in need of replacement before they become a serious problem.
+A tune-up alone could instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC unit will be distributing clean air through a clean air filter.
 Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
-An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to provide exceptional indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
-A Longer-Lasting HVAC System
+A neglected HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.

-to perform between 8-18 years before you will need to consider replacement.
-However, poor maintenance is one of the main reasons for early replacement HVAC systems ahead of end of average life expectancy.
+Your HVAC system is an expensive investment with a limited lifetime.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
+However, poor maintenance is one of the top reasons for earlier replacement HVAC systems ahead of end of average life expectancy.

-It’s preferable to take action now and be prepared than to regret it during the coldsnap of the century when your furnace isn’t working.
+It’s better to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.